alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 #### Encrypted plans - PostgreSQL

-All plans include encryption at rest of the database storage.
+All plans have encryption at rest unless stated otherwise.
 This means that both the data on the disk and in snapshots is encrypted.

-We no longer offered unencrypted plans.
-If you use a legacy unencrypted plan, it will keep running.
-However we recommend that you upgrade to the equivalent encrypted plan.

 #### High availability plans - PostgreSQL